CartoDB/carto-selfhosted-helm/customizations/README.md

 #### Important notes

-Please consider the following important notes regarding the proxy configuration:
+:warning: Please consider the following important notes regarding the proxy configuration:

 - CARTO self-hosted helm chart does not install any proxy component, instead it supports connecting to an existing proxy software deployed by the customer.